Triple Point Social Housing REIT (LON:SOHO) Posts Earnings Results

-The business also recently announced a dividend, which will be paid on Friday, April 11th.
-Stockholders of record on Thursday, March 27th will be given a GBX 1.37 ($0.02) dividend.
+The firm also recently disclosed a dividend, which will be paid on Friday, April 11th.
+Stockholders of record on Thursday, March 27th will be given a dividend of GBX 1.37 ($0.02) per share.
 This represents a dividend yield of 2.31%.
-The ex-dividend date of this dividend is Thursday, March 27th.
+The ex-dividend date is Thursday, March 27th.
 Triple Point Social Housing REIT’s payout ratio is 77.67%.

 Social Housing REIT seeks to address the ongoing housing crisis by investing in the UK social housing sector, providing sustainable high-quality homes which have been adapted for vulnerable adults with long-term care and support needs including mental health issues, learning disabilities, or physical and sensory impairment.